TR EN

 OBJECTIVES AND CONTENTS

-Objectives of the Course Unit: The course aims to enable students to understand the impact of cultural and sociological structures on spatial formations, analyze interior and exterior spatial relationships across different cultures, and develop design solutions based on these relationships.
+Objectives of the Course Unit: The course aims to enable students to understand the effects of cultural and sociological structures on spatial formations, to analyze interior and exterior spatial relations in different cultures, and to develop design solutions based on these relations.

-Contents of the Course Unit: The course will address the concepts of space, culture, and environment, examining the influence of culture on architectural spaces, the lifestyles of various cultures around the world, and the analysis of architectural forms that have evolved within these contexts.
+Contents of the Course Unit: The course will address the concepts of space, culture, and environment; examine the impact of culture on architectural space; explore the lifestyles of different cultures around the world; and analyze the architectural forms that have developed within this context.

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Define the concepts of space, culture and environment.
+Defines the concepts of space, culture, and environment.

-Classify the life styles of different cultures in the world.
+Classifies the lifestyles of different cultures around the world.

-Organize interior and exterior spaces in different cultures and social structures.
+Organizes interior and exterior spaces within different cultural and social structures.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY